Are Dental Implants Permanent?

 Dental implants have a remarkable success rate.
 While uncommon, some dental implants do unfortunately fail.
 What causes a dental implant to fail?

-• Short-term dental implant failure is typically due to a problem with the bone healing around the titanium implant.
-Osseointegration is the proper fusing of the implant to the patient’s bone; sometimes this fails to happen and the implant does not integrate.
+- Short-term dental implant failure is typically due to a problem with the bone healing around the titanium implant.
+Osseointegration is the proper fusing of the implant to the patient’s bone; sometimes this fails to happen and the implant needs to be removed.
 This failure can be caused by a number of factors including low bone density, uncontrolled diabetes and smoking.
 Symptoms can include implant mobility, pain and bleeding.

 Consult an OMS about Dental Implants